charVANder/Useful-for-DS5110/README.md

 | [Matplotlib](https://github.com/charVANder/Useful-for-DS5110/blob/main/Useful%20Notes/matplotlib_notes.ipynb) | This notebook goes over the basics of visualization with Matplotlib and a little Seaborn. |

 ## Cheat Sheets
-List of online cheat sheets that I found personally useful!
-I'm always open to extra recommendations!
+List of online cheat sheets that I found personally useful--I'm always open to extra recommendations!
+All of these can be found in the `Cheat Sheets` directory.

 | Topic/Title | Comments |
 | ---          | ---  |